-I prefer to have my "ideas" more than my "person" known.
-Yet, in order to establish "authority" regarding my Blogspot blogs, I need to do this.
+This blogger C. Marie Byars prefers to have "ideas" more than the "person" known.
+Yet, in order to establish "authority" regarding Blogspot blogs, this needs to happen.
+Now I shall switch to the less stuffy first person.

-In support of religious authority, I have a BA in Biblical Languages (Greek and Hebrew) from a small Lutheran college which is now closed.
+In support of religious authority, primarily on Christian Nature Poetry but also on Witticisms & Aphorisms, I have a BA in Biblical Languages (Greek and Hebrew) from a small Lutheran college which is now closed.
 I have an MA with a concentration in Systematic Theology with a minor in Exegetical Theology (use of the Biblical Languages) and a third area in Practical Theology (emphasizing the intersection of Scripture and psychology) from Concordia Seminary, St Louis, MO.
+My master's thesis was on the work of English, Jesuit poet, Gerard Manly Hopkins, and what his poetry and prose contribute to the doctrines of creation and preservation.

-Outside the academic realm, I was an agnostic in my later teen years, before a reconversion experience and attending Lutheran college.
+Outside the academic realm, I was a "closet agnostic" in my later teen years, before a reconversion experience and attending Lutheran college.
 During this time, I explored other faiths as well as non-theistic ideas on their own bases.

 I have used my religious education in various Lutheran churches.
 I have been a church organist in some capacity most of my life since age 13.
 I use my theological education for hymn interpretation and special music selection.
 Coupling the education with my personal journey, i have taught confirmation classes for over a decade.

 Later, I took some graduate level classes in social policy and statistics at New Mexico Highlands University.
-I believe this gives me some standing to speak on economics and political structure.
+I believe this gives me some standing to speak on social trends as I do on Witticisms & Aphorisms.

 Beyond the academic setting, I served in the enlisted ranks of the military, where I did blue collar work.
 Initially, I served as a wheeled vehicle mechanic in the US Army, where I was awarded the Army Commendation Medal for working on 20-ton trucks.
 Then I served for a while as a Boatswain's Mate in the US Navy Reserve.
 After this, I spent some time in the Army Reserves, serving again as a mechanic.